Mauritian Australians

-The 2011 distribution by state and territory showed Victoria had the largest number with 11 600 followed by New South Wales (5752), Western Australia (3932) and Queensland (1476).
+Victoria with a population of 12,341, followed by New South Wales (5,794), Western Australia (5,208), and Queensland (1,797).

-Mauritians are a rapidly growing migrant group having increased steadily over the past 30 years.

-Many Franco-Mauritians and Creole mixed families seeking better opportunities for their children migrated to Australia.
-The Franco-Mauritians helped to develop Queensland's sugar industry.
+History

+Based on the trading relationship between Mauritius and Australia which was established in 1803, the first Mauritian migrants arrived in Australia before the 1901 federation as convicts, fossickers during the gold rush, or sugar men who were skilled sugarcane workers who helped to develop Queensland's sugar industry.

+Right after World War II the migration of Mauritians to Australia resumed, but was restricted to the privileged minority of white Franco-Mauritians due to the White Australia policy which prevailed until 1973.
+Especially in the years leading to the 1968 Independence of Mauritius there was a significant increase in the number of Franco-Mauritians, Mulatto, and Mauritian Creoles who migrated permanently to Australia as a result of the anti-Hindu hegemony fear campaign which was financed by the white Franco-Mauritian owners of sugar estates and implemented by Gaetan Duval's Parti Mauricien Social Démocrate and the local press.
+Indeed a climate of fear and uncertainty resulted from the fear campaign which resulted in lynching, murders and racial riots which broke out in 1965, 1967, and 1968.

 Cultural background

 As Mauritius is a country with a multicultural and multiethnic society, Mauritians have different and diverse ethnic backgrounds.

-However, in the 2011 Census most Mauritius-born people living in Australia reported being of Mauritian descent (13,651), followed by those of French (4,536) and Chinese descent (2,057).
+In the 2021 Census, most Mauritius-born people living in Australia reported being of Mauritian descent (13,673), followed by those of French (5,674), Indian (3,873), and Chinese descent (2,751).

-Base on ethnic lines, Creole Mauritians (Black and mixed-race) represent 50% of the community in Australia, this group were largest numbers leaving Mauritius after independence from colonial rule (Britain, and previously, France) in 1968.
+Based on ethnic lines, Creole Mauritians (Black and mixed-race) represent 50% of the community in Australia, this group were largest numbers leaving Mauritius after independence from colonial rule (Britain, and previously, France) in 1968.
 Chinese-Mauritians make up 7%, arriving mostly during the 80s and 90s, those of Indian ancestry are 20-25% and Creoles of African ancestry 20-25%.

 Most of the Afro-Mauritians and Indians have arrived after the 2000s, and are the fastest growing part of the community.

 Mauritian-Australians have a growing presence in Australian popular culture, including in music, literature, and television.
 Aisha in The Slap is a notable example, identified in the TV series adaptation as 'Mauritian-Australian'.
 Havana Brown is a significant Australian musician of Mauritian background.